Veterans’ Preference in Federal Hiring

 Use of the MP and DEU List of Applicants

 The names that are referred by human resources to the hiring official are called certification lists, or certs.
 When the hiring official receives both an MP and a DEU cert, the hiring official can use either list to make their selection, or they can use both.
-If they elect not to use the DEU list; that action does not violate veterans’ preference – even though you are at the top of the DEU cert, a hiring manager can bypass the entire cert, hire off the MP cert, and not violate the law.
+If they elect not to use the DEU list, that action does not violate veterans’ preference – even though you are at the top of the DEU cert, a hiring manager can bypass the entire cert, hire off the MP cert, and not violate the law.

 Apply to Both Job Announcements

 Now that you see how Veterans’ Preference works, you can see it is always in your interest to apply to both job announcements if the same position is advertised via MP and DEU.
-By doing so, you maximize your chance of be referred, considered, and selected for the position.
+By doing so, you maximize your chance of being referred, considered, and selected for the position.

 Active Duty, Terminal Leave, and Applying for a Federal Job